ThomasMBury/ewstools/README.md

 ## Quick demo

-First we need to import *ewstools* and collect the data we wish to analyse.
-Here we will run a simulation of the Ricker model, one of the model functions stored in [`ewstools.models`](https://ewstools.readthedocs.io/en/latest/ewstools.html#ewstools-models-submodule).
+First we need to import `ewstools` and collect data to analyse.
+Here we will run a simulation of the Ricker model, one of the models stored in [`ewstools.models`](https://ewstools.readthedocs.io/en/latest/ewstools.html#ewstools-models-submodule).
 ```python
 import ewstools
 from ewstools.models import simulate_ricker